Updated on June 9th, 2020

-If there’s one thing all vets hate it’s watching perfectly healthy, happy puppies develop behaviour problems and be rehomed or worse.
-Usually the owners aren’t even sure what went wrong, and the tragic thing is that in almost every case, the cause was preventable.
+If there’s one thing all vets hate it’s watching perfectly healthy, happy puppies develop behaviour problems and are rehomed or worse.
+Usually, the owners aren’t even sure what went wrong, and the tragic thing is that in almost every case, the cause was preventable.

 Here’s one vet’s approach to preventing and treating behaviour problems in puppies.
 If this is your second time, please read our guide to getting a new puppy to like an older dog.

 What are the common dog behaviour problems?

 - My dog bites the children